 The starting point when saving is likely to be a bank or building society account.
 With a savings account, you'll usually get back the amount you put in plus a bit extra in interest.
 This means they are a low-risk way to store your spare cash.
 This risk is the key difference between saving and investment products.

 However, while cash held in savings is generally secure, the impact of inflation will reduce the buying power of your money over time unless the growth you receive through interest is at a higher rate than the rate of inflation.
-The chart below shows the effect of inflation on cash savings over a ten year period.

 So think about saving if: